junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Referred to the House Committee on Ways and Means.
+- 2011-07-20 — Considered under suspension of the rules. (consideration: CR H5266-5269)
+- 2011-07-20 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+66.
+- 2011-07-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-20 — Mr. Boustany moved to suspend the rules and pass the resolution, as amended.
+- 2011-07-20 — On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote. (text: CR H5266)
+- 2011-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote.(text: CR H5266)
+- 2011-07-20 — Received in the Senate.